|

 as time went on that struggle and terror did not

 to promote human development but rather destruction.
+Certainly there are contradictions in the world.

 Just as in nature there are light and darkness,